bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |setAddFlyoutVisibility|Function for changing visibility state of the Create Connector flyout.|
 |actionTypes|Optional property, that allows to define only specific action types list which is available for a current plugin.|

-## Embed the Edit Connector flyout within any Kibana plugin
+## Embed the Edit Connector flyout within any HyperSec Kibana plugin

-Follow the instructions bellow to embed the Edit Connector flyout within any Kibana plugin:
+Follow the instructions bellow to embed the Edit Connector flyout within any HyperSec Kibana plugin:
-1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to Kibana plugin setup dependencies:
+1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to HyperSec Kibana plugin setup dependencies:

 ```
 import {